Elections New Brunswick, Canada

 Q. Do tabulation machines increase line-ups given all the voter had to do before was put a ballot in the box?

-A. No. Line ups occur at the poll while voters are being looked up, added or corrected on the List of Electors, or while having the ballot explained to them.
-Because of changes to the processes in the polling locations, electors are be able to take their time marking their ballots, without making other electors wait.
+A. No. Line-ups occur at the poll while voters are being looked up, added or corrected on the List of Electors, or while having the ballot explained to them.
+Because of changes to the processes in the polling locations, electors are able to take their time marking their ballots, without making other electors wait.
 The time required to insert a ballot into the tabulation machine is less than 15 seconds.
+Should the tabulation machine not immediately accept the ballot, it is usually because it was inserted crookedly, and either the voter or the election officer will reinsert the ballot a second time.

 Q. What if the power goes out?